International

 Crédit Agricole group

-The Crédit Agricole Group has a presence in Austria with:
+The Crédit Agricole Group is present in Austria via:

-• its representative office Crédit AgricoIe Corporate and Investment Bank in Vienna,
+· its representative office Crédit Agricole Corporate and Investment Bank in Vienna,

-Its International Desk based in Vienna covers all of Central and Eastern Europe and provides support to the Group’s business clients across Austria to help them implement their operations on location, particularly financial advice, opening accounts, financing residents and providing information on local businesses.
+Its International Desk, based in Vienna, covers all of Central and Eastern Europe and assists the Group’s corporate clients in Austria in carrying out their on-site operations, including banking advice, account openings, financing for residents, and information on local businesses.

-It makes use of the Group’s business units and a local frontline partner bank with a significant network of offices in Austria.
+It relies on the Group’s entities and a leading local partner bank with a large branch network in Austria.

-For non-banking matters, the International Desk offers the support of local law, notary and accounting offices and its partners as well as expertise in business internationalisation.
+For the non-banking sector, the International Desk offers the support of local law firms, notaries and accountants and its leading partners in the internationalisation of businesses.

 +